ephsarah/ephsarah.github.io/_posts/2019-12-02-project-report.md

 2. Be brave and test, test, test!
 There were several moments when I felt wary of moving forward with the project because I was worried it wouldn't work and then I'd have to start over.
 I realized that sometimes you have to just go for it -- test when you can, but sometimes you just have to hope for the best and see if it works!

-3. Overestimate time it takes to sew decorations!
+3. Overestimate the time it takes to sew decorations!
 This is not something that can be rushed...Rushing == painful needle pokes!

 4. Position LEDs closer to board to minimize voltage drop.
 I noticed the white LEDs (farthest away) tended to get dim.
 Sometimes I could fix this by wiggling the wiring/board around a little bit.
-They were a bit temperamental.
+They were a bit temperamental but functioned properly.

 **7. Citations of any resources used**